fabianv1/fabianv1.github.io/README.md

 The substance of this message is in its response, which indicates a variety of things: preset, alt button status, if an edit has occured, and whether it is a specified UCN, multiple, or none.
 This response is again caught by an `onmidimessage` function implemented at the top of `messages.js` and is 80 bytes long.
 It prompts the `updatePingResult` fuction which takes in the message as its argument.

-There are six bytes of importance in the respond message.
-The function first updates the current preset using byte 11 and 12 (zero indexing) and chaning the corresponding HTML element.
-It then checks if an edit has occured using byte 70 as its edit flag and this triggers a few different checks.
-The control number is specified by bytes 71 and 72, and will prompt a read value if it exists in `userControls`.
-If the control number is 201, this indicates multiple edits and calls `readAllValues` to ensure all these edits are reflected.
-The interesting case is when the control number is 200, since it tells us no edit was made but the edit flag was true.
-This can occur when a knob on the physical pedal is twiddled and we then prompt a read for each possible knob (there are only 4 and which 4 depends on the alt button status).
-The alt button status is indicated to us by byte 74 of the response and updates the alt button status element of the website to provide feedback.
+There are six important bytes in the ping response.
+The function first updates the current preset using byte 11 and 12 (with zero indexing) and changing the corresponding 'current preset index' HTML element.
+It then checks if an edit has occured using the byte 70 edit flag.
+If the flag is true, one of three things may happen depending on the last read control number.
+This control number is specified by bytes 71 and 72.
+If it is between 0 and 180, it corresponds to a user control, and the editor will send a read message to that control.
+If the control number is 201, this indicates multiple edits but not which controls were edited, so the editor will call `readAllValues` to ensure all new edits are reflected.
+The interesting case is when the control number is 200, which tells us that no edit was made but the edit flag was true.
+This occurs when a knob on the physical pedal is twiddled.
+In this case, we then prompt a read for each possible knob.
+There are four knobs which can each take on one of two values, depending on whether the 'alt' button on the pedal is on or off.
+The alt button status is indicated by byte 74 of the response.
+Finally, the function also uses this same byte 74 to update the alt button status element of the website.

 #### Preset Messages
-The preset burning and loading functions are implemented in a separate file `preset.js`.
-There are 128 possible presets with 0-127 being the indices.
-It is implemented into two functions `burnPreset` and `loadPreset` which are triggered by two different buttons on the website.
+The preset burning and loading functions are implemented in a separate file, `preset.js`.
+There are 128 possible presets indexed from 0 to 127.
+It is implemented into two functions, `burnPreset` and `loadPreset`, which are triggered by two different buttons on the website.
 Both functions also update the website with feedback messages when a burn or load occur.

-`burnPreset` takes in an index as its input and updated the current preset element of the website before sending the message to burn the new preset.
-It then has a hardcoded structure for its MIDI message and only changes one variable based on the index given.
-The MIDI message itself can also support the naming of the preset with ascii values but this is not implemented in our editor.
+`burnPreset` takes in an index as its input and updates the current preset element of the website before sending the filter a message to burn its current settings to the preset at the inputted index.
+This MIDI message has a hardcoded structure with only one variable changing based on the index given.
+(Note: the MIDI message itself can also support the naming of the preset using ASCII values but this is not implemented in our editor.)
 The function also calls `loadPreset` of the newly burned preset index to ensure that the pedal state is consistent with user actions.

 The syntax of the burn preset message is as follows.
 ```